jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 Indonesian independence.
 These educated men treat Bob with the same great respect as do the common people of Jogja.

+**On 25 September 1988  at Muharto Residence **Muharto tells Cameron that he, Boedi and Pang were penniless as they waited for the verdict to be handed down.
+He found them simple accommodation in a boarding house, and bought them a single meal each day at the cheapest eatery in Manila:
+The Madras Curry Restaurant.

-**Returning to 25 September 1988  at Muharto Residence **Muharto tells Cameron that he flew with RI-002 until May 1948, when he was promoted to major and posted to headquarters.
+**Later that day  **Muharto tells Cameron that he flew with RI-002 until May 1948, when he was promoted to major and posted to headquarters.
 Muharto saw little of Bob after that, but was looking for forward to having Bob as guest of honor at this wedding in October.

 **Flashing back to 30 September 1948  at Maguwo **Muharto sees Bob off on the runway.
 Bob tells Muharto that he will be in Singapore and Manila for a couple of weeks, but promises to return to Jogja with his own fiancee in time to attend Muharto's wedding.

-**Returning to 25 September 1988  at Muharto Residence **Muharto tells Cameron that on the afternoon of 1 October he heard reports that RI-002 had not arrived at Bukittinggi.
+**On 25 September 1988  at Muharto Residence **Muharto tells Cameron that on the afternoon of 1 October he heard reports that RI-002 had not arrived at Bukittinggi.
 In the following days, the Dutch denied any knowledge of the disappearance, and the Republic was unable to mount more than a cursory search.
 Muharto shows Cameron a clipping dated 1983 about ratten gatherers finding wreckage on a remote mountain in South Sumatra.
 Muharto said that he used his AURI credentials to research the